navipartner/npcore-partners/Documentation/public/entertainment/ticket/intro.md

 # Ticket module

-The ticket module in NPRetail is used for managing tickets.
-A Ticket is an entity that links all properties and characteristics of a specific issued ticket.
-From a user's perspective, this represents the physical ticket that the user has acquired.
+The ticket module in NPRetail offers an omnichannel solution for customers in the entertainment industry.
+A Ticket is an entity that links all properties and characteristics of a physically issued ticket with the Business Central database.

 The ticket information structure is complex and consists of several entities which can present its capabilities and capture all events when a ticket is used.
+For that reason, setting up tickets for new customers requires them to know exactly what kind of setup they want to implement.

-### Related links
+### Highlighted articles

 - [Ticket designer](./tutorial/TicketDesigner.md)
 - [Ticket admission](./explanation/admission.md)